aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/metadata/delete/_index.md

 | file           | file   | formData | Excel file to upload for **metadata** deletion            |
 | type           | string | query    | Operation type; set to **all** to delete all **metadata** |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/DeleteMetadata) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/DeleteMetadata" target="_blank" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make calls to the Cloud API with cURL.